Site Contents

 The Scottish Railway Preservation Society (SRPS) has wide experience preserving Scotland's railway heritage with members carrying out restoration work on the Society's large collection of railway equipment.
 Stock includes locomotives from the Caledonian and North British Railway companies, the London & North Eastern Railway (LNER), British Railways (BR) and many industrial railways, as well as a wide selection of coaches and wagons.

-The Society was formed in 1961 and now has about 1250 members.
+The Society was formed in 1961 and now has over 1,200 members.
 In its early years the Society set up a small museum at Murrayfield station in Edinburgh.
 With the addition of more and larger items to the collection the SRPS moved its activities to Falkirk.
 Throughout this period the aim was to establish a preserved railway in central Scotland on which to display this collection.

 Each year since 1970 members of the Society have organised a programme of main-line excursions.
 From the start, SRPS Railtours have used coaches from the Society's collection on the main-line.
 Currently SRPS Railtours operates a train of maroon Mk1 coaches dating from the early 1960's.
 The SRPS is the only volunteer group to maintain a set of passenger coaches to the high standards required for running on Railtrack lines.
 SRPS Railtours have been a major source of funds for the development of the Society's steam railway and museum.

-Early in 1990 the remaining section of the line was relaid to provide a connection with the BR Edinburgh to Glasgow main line at Manuel, where it is intended that a new station will be constructed.
-In the meantime this line is used for the movement of locomotives and carriages, and has allowed the SRPS Railtour train to be based at Bo'ness since 1991.
-It also enables locomotives from other preservation groups to visit the Bo'ness & Kinneil Railway, as in the case of former LMS 'Black Fives' 44871 Sovereign, 5407 & 44767 George Stephenson and 8F 48151, LNER K1 2005, K4 3442 The Great Marquess, A2 60532 Blue Peter and A4 60009 Union of South Africa, and BR Standard Class 4 No 75014.
+Early in 1990 the remaining section of the line was relaid to provide a connection with the BR Edinburgh to Glasgow main line at Manuel, and since then this line has been used for the movement of locomotives and carriages, and has allowed the SRPS Railtour train to be based at Bo'ness since 1991.
+It also enables locomotives from other preservation groups to visit the Bo'ness & Kinneil Railway, as in the case of former LMS 'Black Fives' 44871 Sovereign, 5407 & 44767 George Stephenson, 8F 48151 and 46115 Scots Guardsman, Princess Coronation 46233 Duchess of Sutherland, LNER K1 2005, K4 3442 The Great Marquess, A1 60163 Tornado, A2 60532 Blue Peter, A3 60103 Flying Scotsman, A4s 60009 Union of South Africa & 60007 Sir Nigel Gresley, and BR Standard Class 4 No 75014.

 For further information phone :